 Scouts Queensland has been actively engaging in environmental education and sustainability projects over the course of 2019/2020.
 We attended the National Environment Conference in Sydney with a focus on sustainability.
 The Venturer Scout Environment Course held in November 2019 was the largest in recent years.
 It had a marine focus, and this program went well.
 At the Region Commissioners Conference the (new) Youth Program was discussed focusing on how to incorporate Special Interest Araes (SIAs) into the program.
 Further work to align the (new) Youth Program with our environment was established at the Queensland Branch Training Team conference where "Bioblitz" was established.
 Branch Adviser Nikketah Cuneo led the discussions about WOSM Better World programs using solar activities.
 An environmental program was initiated at Allawah Campsite in January 2020.
 Further activities included Camp LUII and Cubyanya along with multiple programs throughout the year.
 The team has been working on the (new) Youth Program area and modifying our activities and developing new ways of promoting them.
 We are looking into sustainability and how to apply it in the various context of Scouting.
-Jarrad McDonald Branch Commissioner (Environmental Education) Youth Peak Awards From as young as five, youth members participate in the award scheme suitable for their age group.
+Jarrad McDonald Branch Commissioner (Environmental Education) 19 Youth Peak Awards From as young as five, youth members participate in the award scheme suitable for their age group.
 Each Section's Award Scheme culminates in a peak award, which has been designed to challenge youth members and develop character.
 In 2019/2020 Scouts Queensland awarded the following:

 215 Joey Scout Promise Challenge Awards In order for our Joey Scouts to achieve the Joey Scout Promise Challenge they must show their understanding of the Scout Promise through three reflective tasks and the development of a challenge portfolio.
+301 Grey Wolf Awards For a Cub Scout, achieving the Peak Award means developing skills in the outdoors and leadership such as camping and leading short hikes.
+They must also develop skills in the Special Interest Badge range and develop a resource to be shared with their Cub Scout Unit.